Curvature of the penis (Peyronie's disease)

 However, some men develop a more serious bend in the penis.
 This bend interferes with sexual function or causes pain.

 This occasionally happens after the penis is injured.
-Injury may occur during intercourse or from a motor vehicle or industrial accident.
+Injury may occur during sexual intercourse or from trauma such as a motor vehicle or industrial accident.
 Most cases, however, are the result of a poorly understood process known as Peyronie's disease.

 You may feel the inflammation and scar tissue as a painful lump or area of unusual firmness.
 In many men, the scar tissue causes the penis to bend or shorten.
 This is because it prevents the penis from expanding normally.

-Most men with the problem are between the ages of 45 and 60.
-The disease runs in families.
+Most men with the problem are at least 45 years old.
+The disease can run in families.

 Sometimes, a serious curvature of the penis is seen in boys at or shortly after birth.
 This is not Peyronie's disease.
 Most of these cases are thought to be caused by abnormal development in the womb.
 They may be associated with other abnormalities of the penis.

-Other men with Peyronie's will notice a painless curve of the penis that can occur suddenly or get worse over time.
-The penis may curve up, down or to either side.
+Other men with Peyronie's disease will notice a painless curve of the penis that can occur suddenly or get worse over time.
+The penis may curve up, down, or to either side.
 Severe changes in the shape of the penis may prevent the man from having intercourse.

-If the penis has been injured by sudden trauma, most men will be able to recall the event.
-Often there will be a sensation or sound of a "snap" followed by loss of erection and the appearance of a bruise.
-Part of the penis will remain painful for a time.
-But usually the area will heal over time.
-However, scar tissue may form and cause a new curvature.
-This problem is different from Peyronie's.
-It rarely results in difficulties with erections or shortening of the penis.
+Peyronie's disease is distinct from a single injury that occurs during sex, when there may be a sensation or sound of a "snap" followed by loss of erection and the appearance of a bruise.
+Part of the penis may remain painful for a while, but usually the area will heal over time even if scar tissue forms.
+This problem is different from Peyronie's in that it rarely leads to difficulties with erections or shortening of the penis.

 Your doctor will ask you about your symptoms.
 He will examine your penis, looking for tender, firm areas of scar tissue.
 Usually, this is all that is needed to diagnose the problem.

-If your doctor needs more information, he or she may order an X-ray to look for calcium deposits in scar tissue.
+If your doctor needs more information, he or she may order an x-ray, ultrasound, or CT scan to look for calcium deposits in scar tissue.
 Your doctor may ask you to bring in photographs of your erect penis to better determine the extent of the damage.

 How long Peyronie's disease lasts is difficult to predict.
 In more than a third of men, there is gradual improvement over 12 to 18 months without any specific treatment.
 In others, the scarring is permanent or worsens over time.

-There is no way to prevent Peyronie's disease.
+There is no known way to prevent Peyronie's disease.

 Most men with curvature of the penis do not need any treatment.
 This is true regardless of the cause.